 Information and discussion on all aspects of British photographic history

 This is an exciting opportunity for a talented Press Officer, with proven contacts from within the arts media, to join the Press team in one of the world's most prestigious museums, the Science Museum in London.
-Our enthusiastic and committed Press team is constantly devising new, innovative ways to promote the…Continue
+Our enthusiastic and committed Press team is constantly devising new, innovative ways to promote the Museum, its exhibitions and programmes.
+We create campaigns that…Continue

 Added by Michael Pritchard on June 28, 2012 at 20:31 — No Comments